Señorita México 1978

-The 24th annual Señorita México pageant, was held 1978.
-Thirty-two contestants competed for the national title, which was won by Alba Cervera from Yucatán who competed in Miss Universe 1978 where she was a Semifinalist.
+The 24th annual Señorita México pageant was held 1978.
+Thirty-two contestants competed for the national title, which was won by Alba Cervera from Yucatán who competed in Miss Universe 1978 where she was a semi finalist.
 Cervera was crowned by outgoing Señorita México titleholder Felicia Mercado.
 She is the third Yucateca to win this title.

-The Señorita Mundo México title was won by Martha Eugenia Ortiz from Distrito Federal who competed in Miss World 1978 where she was 3rd Runner-up.
+The Señorita Mundo México title was won by Martha Eugenia Ortiz from Distrito Federal who competed in Miss World 1978 where she was 3rd runner-up.
 Ortiz was crowned by outgoing Señorita México titleholder Felicia Mercado in a previous event to final night of competition.
-She is the second Capitalina to win this Title.
+She is the second Capitalina to win this title.